ericung/funleetcode/README.md

 c problems are difficult in that they don't have standard libraries for abstract classes
 - in fact, most functionality in c requires thorough understanding of not just pointers and references but in depth skills in manipulating arrays

-- standard and useful functions: malloc, sizeof, strlen, strcpy, strcmp, strncpy
+- standard and useful functions: malloc, sizeof

+- string functions: strlen, strcpy, strcmp, strncpy, isspace, isalnum, tolower

 - a proper string might have an ending character '\0'